hyperoslo/playbook/WORKING_REMOTE.md

 you can customize the link so that it is easy to remember.
 (Example: bit.ly/ohenrik)

+\* The Hangout will expire a few days after its meeting is held.

-\*Scheduling the meeting in a hyper account will make the hangout by default only allow access to people logged into an hyper.no email account.
+\** Scheduling the meeting in a hyper account will make the hangout by default only allow access to people logged into an hyper.no email account.
 You can change this inside the hangout, but you have to do it every time you connect to the hangout, unless you use your private gmail account.